techidaily/site-pokemon-go-android/source/_posts/pokemon-go-cooldown-chart-on-realme-narzo-60-5g-drfone-by-drfone-virtual-android.md

 </a>
 <img height="0" width="0" src="https://unicoeye.pxf.io/i/5597632/2134490/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 3: Cooldown Rules and How to Avoid Soft Ban in Pokémon Go?

 ### 1\.
 How long does it take for a Pokémon to Cool Down?

 The cooldown time is proportional to the distance covered by the player.
 So, when you perform an action marking our location, the cooldown time starts, and you must wait until the cooldown time is over.
 Here is a quick review of how long the cooldown you can expect.